 The music from the other three composers is also quite interesting.
 I was surprised by the relatively mellow feeling of the John Zorn piece as his string quartets have so far proved to be totally impenetrable to me.

 This Naxos CD, Jewish String Quartets is available on Amazon US and UK.
 It is also on Spotify.
-The Ruth Schonthal and Sholom Secunda quartets are on youtube; I didn’t look for the other pieces.
-The details of the CD can be found here.
+The Ruth Schonthal and Sholom Secunda quartets are on YouTube; I didn’t look for the other pieces.

 Listenability: Two satisfying quartets and something different for the collection!